Chimera (Stargate SG-1): Plot

 Pete takes Sam to a ballroom dance, and afterwards they spend the night together at Sam's house.
-The next morning, Pete confides in Sam about his past marriage and subsequent divorce, but leaves frustrated because of Sam's seeming unwillingness to divulge any details about her life and the work she does.
-Pete, determines to find out more asks his friend, Special Agent Farrity (Paul Jarrett) in the FBI to see what he's able to find out about her.
-Upon coming back to Pete, Farrity tells him that Carter must be involved in something big and government top secret.
-Meanwhile, Osiris has linked her mind again with Daniel, who is becoming increasingly frustrated at being unable to understand one of the passages of text on the tablet.
-Much to Daniel's disbelief Sarah correctly translates the section as 'the origin of doorways', leading a confused Daniel to press her on how she knows this.
-Daniel then realises that he and Sarah had planned to go out for dinner to celebrate two months since they first started seeing each other, but Sarah claims not to mind.
+The next morning, after confiding in Sam about his previous marriage and divorce, Pete leaves frustrated after Sam's seeming unwillingness to reveal any details about her life and the work she does.
+Pete contacts a friend in the FBI, who warns him that Carter must be involved in something big & top secret.
+Osiris once again has returned and linked her mind with Daniel as he sleeps.
+In Daniel's dream, he is becoming increasingly frustrated at being unable to understand one of the passages of text on the tablet.
+Much to Daniel's disbelief Sarah is able to correctly translates it.
+A confused Daniel then realises he and Sarah had planned to go out for dinner to celebrate two months since they first started seeing each other, but Sarah claims not to mind.
 Daniel however recognises that when he really missed their date, Sarah left him.
-Daniel describes his dreams to Teal'c, Sam and General Hammond (Don S. Davis), when Teal'c suddenly realises that the Goa'uld possess the technology to explore people minds and that Osiris could in fact be on Earth probing Daniel when he sleeps.

-SG-1 hatch a plan to capture Osiris using tranquilliser darts and by blocking her escape through jamming her ability to transport out of Daniel's house, but first want to give Daniel more time to try and discover the location of the Lost City which might be buried in his subconscious.
-Daniel lies in his bed, waiting for Osiris, whilst O'Neill, Teal'c and Carter lay in wait close by.
-Osiris arrives and reconnects their-self and Daniel to the constructed reality, but once in there Daniel admits the text means nothing to him, causing Osiris to sever the connection and begin attacking Daniel in the real world.
+The next day Daniel describes his dreams to Teal'c, Sam and General Hammond (Don S. Davis), when Teal'c suddenly realises that the Goa'uld possess the technology to explore people minds and that Osiris could in fact be on Earth probing Daniel when he sleeps.
+That night, SG-1 put Daniel's house under surveillance and plan to block Osiris' escape by jamming her from transporting away.
+Osiris arrives and reconnects Daniel and themselves to the constructed reality, but once in there Daniel admits the text means nothing to him, causing Osiris to sever the connection and begin attacking Daniel in the real world.
 O'Neill and Teal'c move in as Osiris attempts to transport out.

 Unable to do so, they instead turn their attention to O'Neill, throwing him back with their hand-device before shooting at Teal'c.
 Pete, who has followed Sam to the stakeout confronts her as Osiris comes out the front door and begins firing at the pair who both return fire.
 O'Neill shoots Osiris with a tranquilliser, but not before Pete is hit by weapons fire.